sebhildebrandt/osx-temperature-sensor/README.md

 | - cores | array of temperatures |
 | - max | max temperature |

-This library is supposed to only work on OSX
+This library is supposed to only work on macOS

 ## Known Issues